WeimiaoWu/Fission/README.md

 # Fission
 Game: American Checkers

 A simple cpp implementation of American Checker, aka, English Draughts.
+Allows for multiple players.
 Have Fun!

 ## Installation
 **1. Clone the Github repository**